getzola/zola/docs/content/documentation/deployment/github-pages.md

 There you can also configure a *custom domain* and *Enforce HTTPS* mode.
 Before configuring a *custom domains*, please check out [this](https://github.com/shalzz/zola-deploy-action/blob/master/README.md#custom-domain).

-If you want to keep the source of your site in a private repository (including, for example, draft posts), adapt the following `.github/workflows/main.yml` (making sure to update the branches as requried):
+If you want to keep the source of your site in a private repository (including, for example, draft posts), adapt the following `.github/workflows/main.yml` (making sure to update the branches as required):

 ```yaml
 on: push